 77-628 CA/O assisted citizen in acquiring needed information from SSA relative to obtaining a visitor's visa for her son in the Philippines.
 SSA records reflected an incorrect SS number for citizen's mother whom she had also sponsored sometime before.
-In order to verify the fact that the mother had not received any benefits, it was necessary that the records be corrected.
-CA/O was able to accomplish this with the assistance of the staff of a U.S. Senator's office.
+In fits, it was necessary that the mother had not received any beneable to accomplish this with the assistance of the staff of a U.S. Senator's office.